irvincardoza/stormhacks2025/frontend-react/electron-react-app/ARCHITECTURE_DOCUMENTATION.md

-# Prism Dashboard - Architecture Documentation
+# Mira Dashboard - Architecture Documentation

 > For backend wiring and the new data provider, see docs/BACKEND_INTEGRATION.md.

 ## Overview

-Prism is a productivity OS dashboard built with React, TypeScript, and Electron.
+Mira is a productivity OS dashboard built with React, TypeScript, and Electron.
 It features an AI-augmented productivity interface with intelligent time tracking, focus management, and data visualization components.

 ## Application Structure